rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 ## Create docs stage and release jobs for new branch

-Ask SRE to perform the following:
+Ask INFRA to perform the following:

 Clone the camunda-ci/jenkins-job-dsl-seed-jobs repository and go into it.